Roza: Waiting for Congress to Bail Out Schools Is a Risky Game of Chicken. Time for Districts to Come Up With Plan B — and for States to Help

 Delaying warnings about the severe financial strain and the tough decisions ahead erodes trust in the system, as communities feel blindsided.
 By choosing not to protect budgets in the face of a looming economic meltdown, districts are missing out on prime opportunities to save money now, while schools are closed.
 Inaction today sets the stage for more turmoil next year.
 Students already have had their fill of that.

-Marguerite Roza, Ph.D., is director of the Edunomics Lab and a research associate professor at Georgetown University.Submit a Letter to the Editor
+Marguerite Roza, Ph.D., is director of the Edunomics Lab and a research professor at Georgetown University.Submit a Letter to the Editor